-4. Coat texture
+4. Coat texture and direction

-The texture of a US-Teddy is plush, soft and stands erect.
+The texture of a US-Teddy is plush and soft.
+The plush and soft coat shows an erect and springy look.
+When mildly touched the coat should show resilience and return in to its original look.
 The whiskers are fairly straight.
 The belly in young US Teddies is usually fairly curly, but tends to become flatter with age.
-As a general rule, US-Teddies invariably have a shorter and more plush coat than Rex.
-Each individual hair shows a slight kink at the tip.
+Each individual hair shows a slight kink at the tip and with exceptional texture is inclined to point in the direction of the head.

-5. Coat springiness
+5. Coat length